This is an excerpt from Linda’s book, Do No Harm™ Dog Training and Behavior Manual, available to download here.

-Body Posture Body posture is another emotion indicator.
+Body posture is another emotion indicator.
 Forward leaning with a stiff body are warnings to back off.
 If your dog freezes over the food bowl or fixates on another dog, a bite may follow.

-Vocalizations Vocalizations such as whining, growling and barking are your dog’s way of telling you she is uncomfortable.
+Vocalizations such as whining, growling and barking are your dog’s way of telling you she is uncomfortable.
 Whines often mean, “I’m scared, help me” or “I want something” whereas a growl is a warning.
 Barks have a lot of different meanings, depending on the context.

-Listen for Doggie Disorders Indoors, following from room to room, escape attempts, housetraining or destructive regression are some classic symptoms of separation/attachment problems.
+Following you from room to room, escape attempts, housetraining regression, or destructive behavior are some classic symptoms of separation/attachment problems.
 Your dog is not a happy camper.
 Fears may be treated with very slow acclimation and exposure to the troubling stimulus.
-Use babystep socialization desensitization for confidence building.
+Use baby-step socialization desensitization for confidence building.
 Dogs with human aggression or serious dog/dog aggression problems need professional help.

 Developing a good relationship with your dog is two-way street.
 Stay positive.
 Don’t correct… redirect.
-Punishment and old school dominance training methods produce anxiety and may cause aggression making a troubling behavior even worse.
+Punishment and old school dominance training methods produce anxiety and may cause aggression, making a troubling behavior even worse.
 Learning to look at the world from your dog’s point of view will help you understand and respond appropriately to dog talk so you can both be happy!

-Linda Michaels, “Dog Psychologist” M.A. and Victoria Stilwell-licensed Del Mar dog trainer and speaker, can be reached at (858) 259-9663 or email: LindaMichaelsPositively@gmail.com for private obedience instruction and behavioral consultations in or near Del Mar or the San Diego Coast.
-Visit us at DogPsychologistOnCall.com All rights reserved.
+Linda Michaels, “Dog Psychologist,” M.A./Psychology a Top Ten Rated U.S. Dog Trainer — Del Mar Dog Training, may be reached at 858.259.WOOF (9663) or by email: LindaPositively@gmail.com for private manners/obedience instruction and behavioral consultations near Del Mar and the San Diego Coast.
+Please visit us at DogPsychologistOnCall.com All rights reserved.